Prime Minister of Bangladesh: Appointment

 I, (name) do swear with honor (or solemnly affirm) that I, according to the laws, shall faithfully discharge the functions of the office of the Prime Minister (or Minister or State Minister or Sub-minister, as the circumstances allow).
 I shall possess pure faith and obedience to Bangladesh.
 I shall preserve, support, and secure the constitution and deal with all with equity as suggested by laws, without being affected by fear or mercy, love or hatred.

-Duties of the office
+Duties of the Office

-The office of the prime minister is located at Tejgaon in Dhaka city.
-It is considered a government ministry and, among other duties, provides clerical, security, and other support to the prime minister, governs intelligence affairs and NGOs, and arranges protocol and ceremonies.
+The office of the Prime Minister is located at Tejgaon in Dhaka.
+It is considered a government ministry and, among other duties, provides clerical, security, and other support to the Prime Minister, governs intelligence affairs and NGOs, and arranges protocol and ceremonies.

-Some specific ministries/departments are not allocated to anyone in the cabinet but the prime minister.
-The prime minister is usually always in charge/head of:
+Some specific ministries/departments are not allocated to anyone in the cabinet but the Prime Minister.
+The Prime Minister is usually always in charge/head of: